smlee2051/KoreaUniv/Forecasting-LMS-Login-Frequency/README.md

 All modified code follows the respective open-source licenses and has been adapted for reproducibility across model groups.

 ### 📜 License Notice
-This repository contains modified versions of the original code under their respective open-source licenses.
+This repository includes modified components from the following open-source projects:
-Please refer to the original repositories for full license details.
+Autoformer (MIT License), LLMTime (MIT License), and Time-LLM (Apache 2.0).
+For license details, refer to each repository listed in the sections above.

 ---